-Then life intervenes — a job loss, a divorce, a parent dies or becomes ill — and life becomes one big question mark.
+Then life intervenes — a job loss, a divorce, a parent dies or becomes ill — and suddenly life becomes one big question mark.

-If you’re not prepared for this journey, you’ll quickly find yourself right back where you started.
+If you’re ill prepared for this journey, you’ll quickly find yourself right back where you started.
 Below are three things getting in the way of your level up and strategies for pushing past them.

-Action step: Make a list of all the tasks required to complete a project or accomplish a major goal and take action within the next 15 minutes.
+Action step: Make a list of all the tasks required to complete a project or accomplish a goal and take action within the next 15 minutes.
 That may mean making a phone call to a prospective client or sponsor, buying a website domain, or paying off a bill that’s been lingering for the last couple of months.
 The key is to build enough momentum so that you get out of your head and start making progress towards your goal.